keboola/connection-docs/overview/index.md

 Each region uses a different network, which means different settings if you employ [IP address](/components/ip-addresses/) filtering.
-The [Developer documentations](https://developers.keboola.com/overview/api/#regions-and-endpoints) describes in more details how to handle regions when working with the API.
+The [Developer documentations](https://developers.keboola.com/overview/api/#regions-and-endpoints) describes in more detail how to handle regions when working with the API.

 ### Jobs
 Most things in KBC are done using the batch approach; when you do some operation, a job is created